 As owners of the company which operated the Blackwell Zinc Smelter, Freeport-McMoRan and Phelps Dodge are liable for contamination related to smelting activities.
 This lawsuit demanded that the defendants comprehensively remediate all contaminated property and reimburse residents for damage to property values.
 The legal action also asks defendants to provide for a medical-monitoring program open to all Blackwell residents.

-The class was represented by NPR partners Nelson Roach and Neil Smith and associates Drew Pate.
+The class was represented by NP partners Neil Smith and Drew Pate.